 Mornings have just gotten better with these Blueberry Lemon Scones.
 They are made with tangy buttermilk, scented with grated lemon peel and drizzled with a lemony glaze.

-Several months ago my daughter gifted me with a Ricardo Magazine subscription.
-The English edition (much anticipated by moi) launched last September and is packed full of gorgeous photography, mouth watering recipes, plus tips and tricks to help new beginners in the kitchen.
+I clearly remember how exciting it was to receive my absolute favourite magazine.
+It was packed full of gorgeous photography, mouth watering recipes, plus tips and tricks to help new beginners in the kitchen.

 For those not familiar with Ricardo Magazine, it is Canada’s one and only National Food Magazine.
 A treasure trove of recipes for all foodies, whether you are a seasoned cook or just beginning, you are bound to find some inspiring meal ideas.